 Updated at 5:53 p.m.
 ET

-In a major victory for the school choice movement, the U.S. Supreme Court effectively killed state constitutional provisions in as many as 38 states that bar taxpayer aid to parochial schools.
-The vote was 5-to-4, with Chief Justice John Roberts writing the decision for the court's conservative justices.
+In a major victory for what advocates call the school choice movement, the U.S. Supreme Court effectively killed state constitutional provisions in as many as 38 states that bar taxpayer aid to parochial schools.
+The vote was 5-4, with Chief Justice John Roberts writing the decision for the court's conservative justices.

 Tuesday's case began in 2015 when the Montana Legislature passed a bill providing a dollar-for-dollar tax credit for individuals who donate to organizations that provide scholarship money to students in private schools.
 An organization called Big Sky began raising money to fund these scholarships, using the tax credit as an incentive.
 Of the 13 schools that got scholarship money from Big Sky, 12 were religious schools.
 Indeed, 70% of all private schools in Montana are religiously affiliated.

 Ultimately, the Montana Supreme Court struck down the entire tax credit program for all private schools, religious and nonreligious alike.
-It said the tax credit conflicted with the state constitution, which bars all state aid for religious education, whether direct or indirect, including tax subsidies like this one.
+It said the tax credit conflicted with the state Constitution, which bars all state aid for religious education, whether direct or indirect, including tax subsidies such as this one.

 But in Tuesday's opinion, Roberts said the state court had it backward.

 "A state need not subsidize private education, but once it decides to do so it cannot disqualify some private schools because they are religious," he wrote.
-Thus, the tax credit created by the state legislature to benefit students attending qualifying private schools, including religious schools, must stand as originally designed.
+Thus the tax credit created by the Montana Legislature to benefit students attending qualifying private schools, including religious ones, must stand as originally designed.

-Justice Ruth Bader Ginsburg rebutted Roberts' argument in a dissent joined by Justice Elena Kagan.
-Ginsburg argued that because the Montana Supreme Court invalidated the program entirely, it did not discriminate against students attending religious schools at all, writing that because the state court's "judgment put all private school parents in the same boat—this Court had no occasion to address the matter."
+In dissent, Justice Ruth Bader Ginsburg rebutted Roberts' argument.
+She said that because the Montana Supreme Court invalidated the program entirely, it did not discriminate against students attending religious schools at all.
+Because the state court's "judgment put all private school parents in the same boat—this Court had no occasion to address the matter," Ginsburg wrote.

-Sotomayor called the decision "perverse" for throwing the constitution's religion clauses out of balance.
+Justice Sonia Sotomayor, also writing separately, called the decision "perverse" for throwing the U.S. Constitution's religion clauses out of balance.

-Justice Samuel Alito used his concurrence to recount the troubled history of so-called "baby Blaine amendments," no-aid provisions in the state constitutions of 38 states that, like Montana's constitution, prohibit public funds from benefiting religious schools.
+Justice Samuel Alito used his concurrence to recount the troubled history of the so-called "baby Blaine amendments," no-aid provisions in the state constitutions of 38 states that, like the Montana Constitution, prohibit public funds from benefiting religious schools.